I sit down with Danielle to discuss SEO challenges and some tips and tricks to dominate Local SEO. Danielle is the person Hello SEO.

 I make sure that people ask those questions.
 I also put them into my client’s Google My Business.
 If I’ve got an electrician and frequently asked questions or ask, “how much does an electrician charge?”
 I will ask that question to my clients Google My Business.
 What do you charge as an electrician and then respond to that, so I’m putting that information into their Google My Business profile?

 I’m also writing articles using those questions as your main topic or h1 headers anyway because you’re answering a question that google wants you to answer.

 What is the difference that you’re seeing as a result of using these types of techniques?

 From an SEO perspective, it’s taken a lot of pressure off me because, as you know, when you’re doing SEO for a client, they’re ringing – I haven’t seen any difference.
 Where’s my extra traffic?
 Where are the phone calls?
 That guy is still beating me, they’re still on number one, and I’m number 10.

 He will be the highest-ranked Google Reviewed removal company within a couple of months at the rate these cards are working for us.
 So he’s wrapped because he’s getting reviews.
 It’s a vanity metric for him.
-You can see that it’s working.
+So you can see that it’s working.

 All I’m doing is making it easier and making sure that they do it the best way possible, and then if they need me, I can go in and do some of that reputation management stuff by answering the reviews and doing the posts for them.